 Next up is the VIOFO A119 V3 2K Dash Cam.
 This only includes a front unit that can film in 1600p resolution.
 This is the first dash cam that offers buffered parking mode, a feature that will save footage from 15 seconds before an incident occurs, to 30 seconds after.
 This is perfect to understand context and what led up to the event.

 In terms of motion detection, this does record both outside movement as well as collisions to the vehicle giving this true motion detection.
+True motion detection is what lacks in the dash cam market.
+Why?
+Because it’s more expensive to incorporate!
+The VIOFO can capture suspicious characters circling your car, but other setups won’t tell you a thing, because they are all based on vibration.

 To assist parking mode, the VIOFO is paired with a F/1.6 aperture and the Sony 5MP Starvis Sensor, the best in its class and the widest aperture so far.
 It is coupled with WDR technology to balance out different exposures.